ericjsilva/ericsilva.org/content/laser/ray5-setup/index.md

 ## Design Files

-* **Alignment Jig File:** [longer-ray5-alignment-jig-10w.lbrn2](longer-ray5-alignment-jig-10w.lbrn2) – This LightBurn project file contains two pre-configured layouts to help with material alignment:
+* **Alignment Jig File:** [longer-ray5-alignment-jig-10w.lbrn2](longer-ray5-alignment-jig-10w.lbrn2) – This LightBurn project file contains templates for building physical alignment jigs.
+In this setup, the laser frame is physically attached to the jig base, creating a fixed mechanical relationship between the laser frame and the workspace:
-  * **Honeycomb Jig:** A grid-aligned corner stop template designed to help position the honeycomb grid relative to the laser's origin.
+  * **Honeycomb Jig:** A template used to align and position the honeycomb table relative to the laser frame.
-  * **No Honeycomb Jig:** A layout designed to score alignment borders directly onto a wasteboard or target piece when not using the honeycomb table.
+  * **No Honeycomb Jig:** A template used to align workpieces directly relative to the laser frame when not using the honeycomb table.

 ---